bullitt-mobile/bullitt_ios_sample_app/README.md

 ### 3. Device Management

-Get the currently linked device:
+You can always get the currently linked device:

 ```swift
 func getLinkedDevice() async {